zhutoutoutousan/A-study-note-as-a-beginner/README.md

     - Methodologies and testing grounds
     - Any new ideas, strange or not
   - health-for-engineers-and-scientists
-    - workout plans, why-bothers, cooking recipe
+    - workout plans, why-bothers, cooking recipe， working/nutrition resource, movement arsenals
     - For engineers and scientists, from the perspective of a software engineer
   - \[customized_subject\]
     - terminology